peerlibrary/meteor-blaze-components/README.md

 * [meteor-autoform](https://github.com/aldeed/meteor-autoform) – offers forms components through a sophisticated
 use of templates and template helpers but it is still hard to compose behaviors you want beyond defining additional input fields
+* [Flow Components](https://github.com/meteorhacks/flow-components) – Flow Components are closer to
+[React](https://facebook.github.io/react/) in the API design while Blaze Components are keeping familiar concepts like data contexts and template helpers; Flow Components on the other hand still use template-based event handlers while Blaze Components make them class methods so it easier to extend or override them through inheritance; in general Blaze Components seems to be more OOP oriented; Flow Components are not yet officially released
+* [ViewModel](http://viewmodel.meteor.com/) – instead of using event handlers to imperatively respond to user interactions, ViewModel provides a two-way data binding between the model and DOM elements, like form input elements, if data changes, form input element updates, if user modifies form input element, data is updated; alongside, ViewModel can be used as components; Blaze Components are in this way lower level and they do not prescribe the way you should be using data binding or event handlers, Blaze Components provide traditional DOM event handlers but you can build on top of it data binding in the way you want, when you want/need it; you can even create a mixin for that and reuse it across components; moreover, Blaze Components' main focus is on providing a good and extensible components system and its power shows exactly because you can build such features through opt-in mixins